Cliff College cookies policy

 The tuition fee for the full programme (comprising six units) is £2,000.
 Alternatively, it is possible to take individual units at a cost of £360 per unit.

-If you choose to join us in person for seminars (either at Cliff College in Derbyshire or at Edgehill House in Belfast, rather than accessing these online) you will be responsible for your own travel and accommodation costs.
+If you choose to join us on the Cliff College site in person for live seminars, rather than accessing these online, you will be responsible for your own travel and accommodation costs.

 You may be able to apply for funds towards the cost of this professional development programme from your church or employer.
 There is also a discount available for students supported by their local Methodist church or circuit; please contact enquiries@cliffcollege.ac.uk for more information.